 Josh Hader is a pitcher for the Milwaukee Brewers and had an impressive rookie season in 2017.
 He has continued to be one of the best pitchers in baseball over the past two years, but he has struggled with injuries recently.

-Josh Hader is known for his wildness on the mound and this often gets him into trouble.
-However, he still manages to win games for teams when healthy.
 As one of the top young pitchers in MLB, it will be interesting to see what happens next for Josh Hader as he continues to develop his skills as a player Hader is one of the Brewers' top relievers and was named an All-Star in 2018, 2019, and 2021.

 Hader has a 2× All-MLB First Team nod and led the NL with saves in 2020.
 In 12 hitless appearances over a span of 16 games, Hader recorded 10 strikeouts without issuing a walk to set an MLB record.
-Josh's success didn't stop at the diamond; he also pitched a no-hitter on September 11th, 2021 against the Padres
+Josh's success didn't stop at the diamond; he also pitched a no-hitter on September 11th, 2021 against the Padres.

 17. Bill Hall